nitin-1926/Hacktober-Festt/README.md

 4. Click on create New Pull Request
 5. Add proper comments and commit.

+4 Pull requests are required to complete the challenge.
-Make 5 such commits to win the prizes.
+But Make 5-6 such to secure the prizes.

+If this helped you then Star the repo!!